 We toasted to my mom and knew she would have wanted us to eat, drink, and be merry because she was famous for that.
 My dad lived another, mostly healthy, 21 years.

-But when my father passed away in 2013, we all said, “Uh oh, this is it.”
-Will our traditions fall away?
-Most of us have kids of our own now.
-Some of them have their own families and we were afraid it could change because we don’t have my dad’s home as the central meeting place anymore.
+But when my father passed away in 2013, we all said, “Uh oh, will our traditions fall away now?”
+Most of us have kids of our own, and some of them have their own families.
+We were afraid it could change because we don’t have my dad’s home as the central meeting place anymore.

 I feared without the house, we wouldn’t be the same.